macusdnu/Volumio-Oled-UI/README.md

 # Volumio-Oled-UI
-Lightweight Oled UI based on HR1-UI
+Lightweight Oled UI based on NR1-UI
+To be used on RaspberryPi > 3